 The purpose of the Acts is to protect employees from being unfairly dismissed from their jobs by laying down criteria by which dismissals are to be judged unfair and by providing an adjudication system and redress for an employee whose dismissal has been found to be unfair.

-The Acts apply to employees over the age of 16 years with at least 12 months continuous service.
+The Acts apply to employees over the age of 16 years with at least 12 months continuous service, with the exception of:

 The requirement of one year’s continuous service does not apply where the dismissal results from: